Today we are going to teach you everything you’ve ever wanted to know about body fat percentage but were too afraid to ask.

 Feel free to take a break with this video of a lion cub hanging out with a puppy and a rabbit.

-Here is the generally accepted chart for women and men when it comes to body fat percentage:
+Here is the “generally accepted” (yeah, I don’t like this term either) chart for women and men when it comes to body fat percentage:

 In what I’m sure is news to nobody, body fat is essential to survival – fat protects your internal organs, provides you with necessary energy stores in times of peril, and more.

-If you are looking to have that “ripped” look (dudes) and “toned” look (ugh we hate that word), you’ll want your body fat percentage to hover in the “athletes” section.
+If you are looking to have that “ripped” or “toned” look, you’ll want your body fat percentage to hover in the “athletes” section.

 - If you are trying to look like Ryan Reynolds or Jessica Beil in Blade III, good luck!
-Aim for a body fat percentage of 6-8% (men) or 13-15% (women).
-Note: your athletic/strength gaining performance will most likely suffer at this percentage, and might not be worth it.
+You’ll need to aim for a body fat percentage of 6-8% (men) or 13-15% (women).
+Note: your athletic/strength gaining performance will most likely suffer at this percentage, and can be really really challenging to maintain.
 Your call.

-- If you are interested in getting that coveted six pack, drop your body fat down to the 8-11% range for dudes and 15-17% range for women.
+- If you are interested in getting that coveted six pack, drop your body fat down to the 8-11% range for men and 15-17% range for women.